-- 1. Remove the existing distributor cap without disconnecting any of the spark plug wires. - 2.
-With the cap off, crank the engine until the rotor is aimed at a fixed point on the engine or firewall.
-Note this position by making a mark (Figure 8). - 3.
-Place the distributor cap back on and note which plug wire the rotor is pointing to.
+- Remove the existing distributor cap without disconnecting any of the spark plug wires. - 2.
+With the cap off, crank the engine until the rotor is aimed at a fixed point on the engine.
+Note this position by making a mark (Figure 11). - Place the distributor cap back on and note which plug wire the rotor is pointing to.
 MARK THE SPARK PLUG WIRES and remove the distributor cap. - 4.
 Disconnect the wiring from the distributor. - 5.
-Loosen the distributor hold down clamp and slide the clamp out of the way. - 6.
-Lift the distributor out of the engine.
-Note that the rotor rotates as you lift the distributor out.
-This is due to the helical cut gear and should be taken into consideration when installing the new distributor. - 7.
-Install the gasket and apply a liberal amount of the supplied lubricant to the distributor gear.
-(The supplied O-rings can only be used if the Chevrolet block has been modified as shown in Figure 9.) - 8.
-Install the distributor making sure that the rotor comes to rest pointing at the fixed mark.
-If the distributor will not fully seat with the rotor pointing to the marked position, you may need to rotate the oil pump shaft until the rotor lines up and the distributor fully seats. - 9.
-Position and tighten the hold down clamp onto the distributor. - 10.
-Install the distributor cap and spark plug wires one at a time to ensure correct location.
-A wire retainer is supplied to secure the wires in place.
-Align the mounting bosses and use the supplied 1.5" self-tapping Phillips screws to hold the retainer in place (Figure 10). - 11.
-Page 7 shows how to set the rev limiter and connect the tachometer.
+Loosen the distributor hold-down clamp, slide the clamp out of the way and lift the distributor out of the engine. - Install the supplied gasket seal in the groove on the distributor land.
+Apply a thin layer of oil to the housing gasket. - 7.
+Apply a liberal amount of the supplied break-in lubricant to the gear.

-Figure 8 Marking the Rotor Location.
+Figure 11 Marking the Rotor Location.